 However, combined qualitative-quantitative research can both assess and improve products.
 From food and drink to media and beyond.
 In a recent project, respondents tasted and critiqued a number of competitive food products.
 Research was undertaken in a high traffic place in order to recruit people off the street into a hall.
 Then after gathering consumers’ responses on a questionnaire, we understood their reasoning as well as revealed brand fit and new product development opportunities.

 This work provided very clear insights for both brand and product development.
 It was also very cost-effective.

 Concluding the quantitative vs. qualitative research debate, there will always be a role for ‘pure’ quantitative and qualitative research approaches.
 However, research doesn’t need pigeon-holing into either quantitative or qualitative methods.

 It is possible to design quantitative-qualitative research to offer the benefits of both.
 In so doing you gain face-to-face consumer contact and understanding as well as meaningful numbers.
 Within this it is possible to set quotas for consumer types for additional analytical rigour while also realising time and cost savings.
 Marketers just need to decide what they really need.
 So do you need understanding or numbers, or both?
 A creative research agency should guide and inspire you, even if it goes against what’s specified in the brief.

 Get in touch for a bespoke qualitative-quantitative research proposal to meet your needs.

 (1) Against the quantitative–qualitative incompatibility thesis (or dogmas die-hard) by Kenneth R. Howe, Ph.D – Professor of Philosophy at University of Colorado, Boulder Published in the Educational Researcher 17(8) 10-16 1988

 Product innovation is the lifeblood of many businesses.
 The proportion of sales due to new products from businesses competing in fast moving markets is often over 50%.
 Yet higher still in technology companies.
-Yet why is it that so many products fail, and what can you do to ensure success?
+So why is it that so many products fail, and what can you do to ensure success?
 So here are seven enemies of innovation.
 Spot them and slay them whenever you can!